monolithed/class-namer/README.md

 // <div class="foo">Wow!</div>
 ```

-Empower your development workflow with Toggler and enjoy the simplicity of creating CSS class chains effortlessly.
+Empower your development workflow with Toggler and enjoy the simplicity of creating CSS class chains effortlessly.<br />
-Say goodbye to cumbersome concatenations and embrace the power of Toggler -
-your go-to solution for managing CSS classes with ease.
+Say goodbye to cumbersome concatenations and embrace the power of Toggler - your go-to solution for managing CSS classes with ease.

 ## Installation